Watercolor Supplies

 Hot-Pressed Paper: I love using Arches 140 lb.
 Hot Pressed paper for my pet portraits.
 The smooth surface allows me to use black micron pens to add details.
 I also find hot-pressed paper easier to work with after you scan it into your computer since you don’t have shadows appearing from the texture of the paper.
 For that reason, I also use hot-pressed paper when I want to create prints of my work.

 Cold-Pressed Paper: I prefer using cold-pressed for my botanical art.
 The textured surface helps my paintings look natural and organic.
+Cold-pressed paper is also idea for keeping your paper wet.
+I like to use cold-pressed paper when painting landscapes or botanical pieces with painting backgrounds.

 Watercolor Blocks: Unlike pads of paper that you need to tape or stretch on a board before painting, watercolor blocks are ideal for a painter who likes to paint very wet.
 The papers are glued together and will hold their shape while you paint.
 When your painting dries, you cut it from the block of paper.